How to Get the Smell of Weed Out of Your Car

 Nothing beats a deep cleaning to get the smell out of your car.
 (Photo by Stephen Andrews on Unsplash)

 Giving your car a full cleaning detail can be the best way to remove any cannabis smell.
-This may include using a wet vacuum throughout the interior and cleaning all the surfaces inside your car with the appropriate cleaners, including Windex for the inside of your windows and windshield, and Armorall for your dashboard and consoles.
-Because all odors are technically gases, there are all sorts of places for that weed smell to cling to in your vehicle.
+This may include using a wet vacuum throughout the interior and cleaning all the surfaces inside your car with the appropriate cleaners, including Windex for the inside of your windows and windshield and Armorall for your dashboard and consoles.
+Because all odors are technically gases, there are all sorts of places where that weed smell can cling in your vehicle.
 It's plausible that a marijuana odor is clinging to nearly every surface within the interior of your car, especially your head lining.
 If the odor is strong, a deep clean may be needed to actually remove it.
 Not only will this help remove the smell of weed, but it will also make your car smell clean and tidy.

 8. Avoid the Smell in the First Place